true-north-engineering/vhs-devops-lab/TASK.md

    - Starts the container automatically with operating system
 4) Write documentation as `README.md` file containing:
    - Short description of project
-   - Steps to build and run your new image
+   - Steps to build, run and use (login to) your container

 # Guidance: